pgfarley/retro-contest-humble-py/nogpu/README.md

 ## NOGPU

 Useful is you have no local gpu.
-Build script and a sample docker file.

-If you edit you docker file to include the NOGPU clause (below) in your docker file, build_nogpu.sh builds a docker image (AGENT.VERSION.nogpu) that uses tensorflow-cpu and can be run locally.
-The script also builds a normal gpu image (AGENT.VERSION) for pushing up to the contest site.  $DOCKER_REGISTRY must be defined and you must be logged in as per https://contest.openai.com/details
+Builds a docker image (AGENT.VERSION.nogpu) that uses tensorflow-cpu and can be run locally.
+Also builds a normal gpu image (AGENT.VERSION) for pushing up to the contest site.

+# Usage
+Add the NOGPU clause below to your agents docker file.
 ```
 #START NOGPU
 ARG NOGPU